ibuttimer/canvasstrac-mgmt/config/readme.txt

 The environment variable replacement functionality is based on a post by Jeff French, available at http://geekindulgence.com/environment-variables-in-angularjs-and-ionic/

+A single json config file may be shared between the server and management web app, with each reading the common settings and those specific to itself.

-There is a gulp task 'replace' which reads the contents of a json config file from this folder and creates version of app.config.js in the www folder.
+There is a gulp task 'replace' which reads the contents of the json config file from this folder and creates an env.js in the app folder.

 WARNING: nice idea but need to investigate further as regards passing the '--env localdev' argument to gulp from the Visual studio build.

 The json config file should have the following format {
+  // server/management app common settings
-  "baseURL": "<<base url for server, e.g. http://1.2.3.4>>", "basePort": "<<server port to use, e.g 1234>>",
+  "baseURL": "<<base url for server, e.g. localhost>>", "forceHttps": <<true to force https, false otherwise>>, "httpPort": <<server port to use, e.g 1234>>, "httpsPortOffset": <<offset to use for https server port, e.g 123>>,

+  // server-specific settings
+  "dbAddr": "<<MongoDB URI, e.g. localhost:27017/canvassTrac>>",

+  "mgmtPath": "<<path (relative to app.js) of management console files to serve>>",

+  "jwtSecretKey": "<<JWT secret key>>", "jwtTokenLife": <<JWT token life, e.g. 3600>>,

+  "disableAuth": <<true to disable authentication, false otherwise>>,

+  "fbClientID": "<<Facebook client id>>", "fbClientSecret": "<<Facebook client secret>>",

+  "dfltPassword": "<<default password for new users>>",

+  "testOptions": "<<test options, see config.js for details>>"

+  // management app settings
-  "apiKey": "<<Google Maps API key>>",
+  "mapsApiKey": "<<Google Maps API key>>",

   "DEV_MODE": <<true to enable development mode, false otherwise>>, "DEV_USER": "<<username to use for quick login in development mode>>",